disk91/WioLoRaWANFieldTester/README.md

 * File system - Seeed Ardunino SFUD version 2.0.1
 * LoRaWAn - Mcci...
 * Flash - FlashStorage by various version 1.0.0

+## Enclosure

+3D printed enclosure can be found in the enclosure directory.
+You will find the two parts of the enclosure in different STL files.
+You will also find the FreeCad source file in case you want to modify /improve it.

+The enclosure is closed and attached to the WioTerminal with [2 screws DIN965, M2 L16mm](https://www.bricovis.fr/produit-vis-a-tete-fraisee-pozidriv-acier-zingue-blanc-din-965-tfzzn/#TFZ02/016ZN)

 ## Installation